OVagamundo/Flashcard-Heroes/Code/scripts_WindowManager.gd.md

 func _open_inspection_window(loc: LocationIdentifier, source_view: Control):
 	print("WindowManager: Opening inspection window for location: ", loc.container, " [", loc.index, "]")

+	# TDD Rule: Single Active Group - Close entire previous group when opening new root-level window
+	# Check if the source view is NOT part of an existing inspection window group
+	if find_window_in_group(source_view) == -1:
+		# This is a new root-level window, so close the entire previous group
+		close_all_inspection_windows()

 	var window_type: StringName
 	var context: Dictionary
 	var instance: GachaBallInstance